unlock-protocol/unlock/smart-contracts/README.md

 - edit `packages/networks/src/goerli.ts`
 - add the unlock address to `unlockAddress`
-- add the gnosis safe address to `multisig`
+- add the multisig safe address to `multisig`
 - add the block number before Unlock contract creation as `startBlock`
 - rebuild the package with `yarn build`